Skip to product information

 Attached to Gold Textured Cardstock

-Soft, muted hues and a gentle countryside scene make this vintage shepherd print a charming example of mid-20th-century American calendar art.
+Soft, muted hues and a tranquil countryside composition define this vintage shepherd print, a charming example of mid-20th-century American calendar art.

-The print’s style and Midwest provenance strongly suggest association with the Gerlach-Barklow Company of Joliet, Illinois, a prolific producer of fine art calendars in the early to mid-20th century.
-While unsigned, the soft pastel quality and subject matter are reminiscent of works by Adelaide Hiebel, an illustrator known to have contributed to Gerlach-Barklow productions.
+The style and Midwest provenance strongly suggest association with the Gerlach-Barklow Company of Joliet, Illinois, a prolific producer of fine art calendars during the early to mid-20th century.
+While unsigned, the soft pastel handling and subject matter are reminiscent of works by Adelaide Hiebel, who illustrated for Gerlach-Barklow.
 Attribution cannot be confirmed.

 View full details